dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 ### Create a line list program using Input : Event

-In this exercise we will create a line list using a Malaria case notification , investigation and response.
+In this exercise we will create a line list using the Malaria case notification, investigation and response program.

-You can open the existing line list "Patient Line List - Temp Evalulation/Travel History "
+You can open the existing line list "MAL CS - Temp Evalulation/Travel History"

-Clear the input by going to File <New
+Clear the input by going to File -> New

 In this case we will be using